| | |

 How to Use a Gujiya Mold

-If you’re not confident in your ability to neatly pleat the karanji, I recommend you purchase a karanji mold!
+If you’re not confident in your ability to neatly pleat the karanji, I recommend you purchase a karanji mould!
 It makes the whole process so much easier for beginners.
-I used a simple, inexpensive plastic mold to create the smaller karanji in these blog photos.
+I used a simple, inexpensive plastic mould to create the smaller karanji in these blog photos.

 Heart Icon.